432 Park Avenue: 2020s

-Allegations of defects and complaints by residents were published by The New York Times in early 2021.
+The New York Times published residents' allegations of defects and complaints about the building in early 2021.
 According to the report, a leak at a mechanical floor forced two elevators out of service for several weeks in 2018.
-Flood damage has been reported in several apartments, and at least one would-be buyer reneged due to that issue.
+There were reports that 35 apartments had been damaged by the leaks, and at least one would-be buyer reneged due to that issue.
 Other complaints have included high wind trapping a resident inside an elevator and causing "creaking, banging and clicking noises", which, according to structural engineers, are issues that have been affecting multiple supertall skyscrapers.
 A study commissioned by a group of residents found 73 percent of mechanical, plumbing, or electrical infrastructure in the building was not built to plans.
 In response, general contractor Lendlease said they had contacted CIM and Macklowe about the issues.
 Residents have also taken issue with the high annual costs of the private restaurant service (which rose from $1,200 per household in 2015 to $15,000 in 2020) as well as the 300 percent increase in insurance costs during a two-year period.

-Due to these and other issues with the building, the condo board sued CIM Group and Macklowe Properties in September 2021.
+Due to the issues with the building, the condo board sued CIM Group and Macklowe Properties in September 2021.
 An engineer hired by the board discovered an alleged 1,500 flaws in the building.
+Complaints such as the vertical trash chute made garbage from higher floors sound like a bomb when it landed on the first floor or constant vibration making it impossible to sleep at times were listed in the lawsuit.
 At the time of the lawsuit, only one apartment sale at the building had been finalized since the beginning of 2021, even though there were 11 vacant units.
-Prior to Labor Day in 2021, the entire building had to be vacated for two entire days for extensive repairs in the building's electrical system.
+Prior to Labor Day in 2021, the entire building had to be vacated for two days for extensive repairs to the building's electrical system.
 CIM filed its answer to the lawsuit that December, claiming that the safety complaints were "vastly exaggerated".
+The lawsuit against CIM and Macklowe had grown to include four million pages of documents by early 2024.
+The New York City Department of Buildings also issued building-code violations to the developers after discovering issues with the facade.